Mavericks rise up to stop Bucks

 On top of all that, Dallas (3-14) put an end to its third-quarter demons, extending a 12-point halftime lead to 82-61.

-With Milwaukee (8-7) on a 7-0 run early in the quarter to close the deficit, Barea and Matthews hit consecutive 3s before Matthews drained his sixth of the game on seven attempts.
-He finished 6 of 8 -- making one from the corner as the shot clock expired to make it 72-54.
+With Milwaukee (8-7) on a 7-0 run early in the quarter to close the deficit, Barea and Matthews hit consecutive 3s before Matthews drained his sixth of the game on seven attempts, a step-back from the corner as the shot clock expired.
+He finished 6 of 8.

-The Bucks were outscored 26-17 in the third quarter as their four-game win streak ended.
+The Bucks were outscored 26-17 in the third quarter and the route was on from there.

 Dallas will have the opportunity at home Monday night to snap the Boston Celtics’ 15-game win streak.